 An information technology strategy is a particular case functional strategy because every enterprise’s function requires electronic information delivery capabilities, and many require electronic process control.
-In huge enterprises, the system may be formulated at both the enterprise and organizational unit levels.
-As websites such as Facebook, LinkedIn, MySpace, Plaxo, and Twitter become more pervasive in business, linkages between application systems and databases and social networking websites will be more important to enable constituencies to communicate both collaboratively and cooperatively.
-Just as email has become a primary communication method between enterprises and their constituencies, so will social networking sites, especially for advertising and eCommerce.
+The system may be formulated at the enterprise and organizational unit levels in huge enterprises.
+As websites such as Facebook, LinkedIn, MySpace, Plaxo, and Twitter become more pervasive in business, linkages between application systems and databases and social networking websites will be more important to enable constituencies to communicate collaboratively and cooperatively.
+Email has become a primary communication method between enterprises and their constituencies, and so will social networking sites, especially for advertising and eCommerce.

-The business intelligence information can be used to identify opportunities for competitive advantage.
+Business intelligence information can be used to identify opportunities for competitive advantage.
 However, information technology can be an enabler of competitive advantage, especially when there are opportunities to digitize products or deliver information products electronically.
 In such cases, business strategy is inseparable from information technology strategy.
-Information technology comprises the analytical and operational application systems, databases, and technical infrastructure (hardware and networks) of an enterprise.
+Information technology comprises an enterprise’s analytical and operational application systems, databases, and technical infrastructure (hardware and networks).
 Not all computer technologies are information-based.
 Computer technology is used for process control applications in special-purpose equipment.
 However, connectivity is essential as applications become more integrated.

-As digital construction and manufacturing practices develop through such technologies as computer-aided design/computer-aided manufacturing, the processes, the control of operations, and the products and/or services delivered by methods all rely upon information technology for connectivity.
-For example, in the manufacturing industry, not only can design and manufacture work be conducted through integrated CAD/CAM processes with electronic linkages to carriers, such as FedEx and UPS, but the entire project and process management activities can be monitored electronically from ideation to product delivery.
+As digital construction and manufacturing practices develop through computer-aided design/computer-aided manufacturing technologies, the processes, the control of operations, and the products and services delivered by methods all rely upon information technology for connectivity.
+For example, in the manufacturing industry, design and manufacturing work can be conducted through integrated CAD/CAM processes with electronic linkages to carriers, such as FedEx and UPS, and the entire project and process management activities can be monitored electronically from ideation to product delivery.

 RELATED ARTICLES :